cesardeazevedo/react-native-bottom-sheet-behavior/README.md

 ```

 > *NOTE*
-> Make sure that your view has a `backgroundColor` style to prevent some "bugs" when render the container.
+> Make sure that your view has a `backgroundColor` style to prevent some "bugs" when rendering the container.

 ## FloatingActionButton

-If your are using FloatingActionButton, you'll need to connect it to the BottomSheetBehavior, in order to follow when it's dragging.
+If you are using FloatingActionButton, you'll need to connect it to the BottomSheetBehavior, in order to follow when it's dragging.

-this be can done like this
+You can achieve it doing this:

 ```js
   componentDidMount() {